 most all of the space in the bathroom.
 My clothes and shoes dominate the closet.
 The sad part is, I have used the same purse for over 6 years, and I have hardly bought any new clothes or shoes since we found the FIRE movement.
 All this stuff is just leftover from a previous life, and I can’t bring myself to purge it.
 Every time I buy a new shampoo, face wash, or some kind product that I use that Mr. RRR doesn’t, I feel guilty because some things are expensive and that is money we could be saving instead of spending.
 However, when it comes to these things, I am still conscious when buying these items so I don’t go overboard and spend an arm and leg.

-So how much of this stuff do women actually need?
+Now that I’ve covered 8 ways it costs more to be a woman, how much of this stuff do we actually need?
 How much of it is marketing and social media trying it’s best to blur the line between our wants and needs?
 How much of it is a Pink Tax taking advantage of women and our perceived needs?
 Women have so much more influence and pressure put on our appearances, and how much will someone pay to get what they think will be a leg up in the looks category?
 For almost everything, there is a money hack or DIY option that can be done.
 But the thing that you have to think about, is the time it takes to make these things worth the money you would otherwise spend?
 Or are these items even necessary, DIY or not?

-So with all of this being said, is there anything you think I left out?
-What are some other things that women have to spend more money on than men?
+So with all of this being said, are there any costs that I left out?
+What are some other ways that women find they have to spend more money on than men?